This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 No, not the temperature in your home, the temperature on your hot water heater.
 The less your hot water heater has to work, the more money and energy you save.

-Wash your clothing on cold or warm, use the recycle option on your dishwasher and only run it when it’s full.
+Wash your clothing in cold or warm water, use the recycle option on your dishwasher and only run it when it’s full.
 Take shorter showers and stop leaving the faucet running.
 The more your water heater has to heat the water, the more money you’re spending.